 The program includes Certificates of Proficiency, Technical Certificates, and an Associate of Applied Science degree.

 All credit hours earned in Certificate of Proficiency programs count toward the credit hour requirements for a corresponding Technical Certificate and the A.A.S. degree.
 Likewise, all credit hours earned in Technical Certificate programs count toward the credit hour requirements for an Industrial Technology A.A.S. degree.

-For further information please contact Director of Workforce Development and Education, Zach Harber, at (870) 612-2081 or email email@example.com
+For further information please contact Director of Career and Technical Education, Zach Harber, at (870) 612-2081 or email firstname.lastname@example.org

 To receive information about workforce and industry training, you may opt into our mailing list.
 Click below to subscribe.